Frontpage: Ulat ni Mel Tiangco: Overview

-Frontpage: Ulat ni Mel Tiangco premiered on August 23, 1999, replacing the weekday edition of GMA Network News.
-The newscast delivered local and international news, from politics to entertainment.
+Frontpage: Ulat ni Mel Tiangco premiered on August 16, 1999, replacing the weekday edition of GMA Network News.
+The newscast delivered local and international news, including politics and entertainment.

-Broadcasting in the GMA EDSA TV Complex studio using green screen technology, news delivery in stand-up, and runs in 45 minutes.
+Broadcasting in the GMA EDSA TV Complex studio using green screen technology, news delivery in stand-up, and runs for 45 minutes.
 It received numerous awards from PMPC Star Awards for TV and Catholic Mass Media Award's Best News Program Award.
-She was also chosen by the PMPC Star Awards for Television as their choice for Best Female Newscaster.
+Mel Tiangco was also chosen by the PMPC Star Awards for Television as their choice for Best Female Newscaster.
 She was also notable for philosophy works of GMA Foundation thru Bisig-Bayan.
-Several substitute anchors are Arnold Clavio, Daniel Razon and Rhea Santos.
-It introduced its new segments such as GMA Action Force by Candice Giron & Good News.
+Several substitute anchors were Arnold Clavio, Daniel Razon and Rhea Santos.
+It introduced its new segments such as GMA Action Force by Candice Giron and Good News.
 Rhea Santos was chosen as the new segment host for GMA Action Force replacing Giron, Love Añover on Buenas Balita...
 And Everything which later became Kuwento Dito, Kuwento Doon, and TJ Manotoc on the newscast's new showbiz segment Starwatch; Santos, Añover, and Manotoc were hosts from Unang Hirit.

-On July 15, 2002, the newscast was moved to its early evening timeslot.

-On October 18, 2003, a special edition of the program was aired in time for the network's coverage of then-U.S. President George W. Bush's state visit in the country.
-The edition was anchored with Jessica Soho and Mike Enriquez.

-On March 12, 2004, Frontpage aired its last broadcast to make way for the network's new early-evening newscast 24 Oras, while Mike Enriquez left Saksi for almost nine years.
+On March 12, 2004, Frontpage aired its last broadcast, to make way for the network's new early-evening newscast 24 Oras.